joshmaglione/hypigu/md_files/docs/lattices.md

 - a hyperplane arrangement;
 - `poset=None` : the intersection poset of $\mathcal{A}$;
 - `flat_labels=None` : a dictionary from the elements of the poset to subsets of atoms;
-- `hyperplane_labels=None` : a dictionary from the atoms of the poset to the hyperplanes.
+- `hyperplane_labels=None` : a dictionary from the atoms of the poset to the hyperplanes;
+- `matroid=None` : a matroid.

 **Output**:

-- the lattice of flats for the given hyperplane arrangement.
+- the lattice of flats for the given hyperplane arrangement or matroid.

 Unless the poset and labels have been computed before, they should not be given as this function may compute the intersection poset of a hyperplane arrangement faster than the default in SageMath.
+It is not required to provide a hyperplane arrangement; in particular, one may instead only provide a matroid.

 ### Attributes